wbagais/DAND_projects/README.md

 ## project #4: (python)
 Test a Perceptual Phenomenon
-Analyzing the Stroop Effect Using the t test and A/B test.
+Analyzing the Stroop Effect Using the t-test and A/B test.

 ## project #5: (R)
-This report contains red wines data with 11 variables for red wine chemical properties and one variable for expert quality rating between 0 (very bad) and 10 (very excellent).
+This report contains red wines data with 11 variables for red wine chemical properties and one variable for experts quality rating between 0 (very bad) and 10 (very excellent).
 Using this data, I will try to find which chemical properties influence the quality of red wines?
 This project is divided into 5 sections:
 1 - Univariate Plots Section and analysis section
 2 - Bivariate Plots Section and analysis section